 To test the influence of these assumptions on the results, «true» killer whales populations including recapture dependence between individuals of a social group, sex differences in survival and recapture heterogeneity in relation to individual distinctiveness value was simulated.
 Then, two models were run on each of the 150 simulated «true» populations and the results obtained were compared to known values.

 Simulations of dataset from a «true» killer whale population

-The purpose of the simulation approach was to explore models robustness to several violations of the Jolly-Seber model (Figure 1).
+The purpose of the simulation approach was to explore models’ robustness to several violations of the Jolly-Seber model (Figure 1).